alexanderlebed/aiagentid-org/POSITION.md

 not a normative system.
 This layer answers only one question: “what exists?”, not “what should exist?”
 ---
+This proposal is intentionally difficult to monetize early.

+Its value emerges only when:
+- multiple independent agents exist,
+- delegation becomes routine,
+- responsibility boundaries matter,
+- and interoperability becomes unavoidable.

+This is infrastructure work.
+Its payoff follows adoption, not promotion.
 ## Current Status

 - Public domain and specification published